galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-docker/tutorial.md

 A Galaxy Interactive Tour is a way to go through an entire analysis, step by step inside Galaxy in an interactive and explorative way.
 It is a great way to run the tutorial directly inside Galaxy.
 To learn more about creating a Galaxy tour please have a look at our [dedicated tour training](topics/training/tutorials/create-new-tutorial-tours/tutorial.html).

-> ### :pencil2: Hands-on: Adde a Galaxy Interactive Tour to your Docker image
+> ### :pencil2: Hands-on: Add a Galaxy Interactive Tour to your Docker image
 >
 > 1. Add it to the `tours` directory
 {: .hands_on}